Park Hyatt Tokyo Review

 Park-Hyatt-Tokyo-0503

-Shinjuku isn’t just for business people, and may actually be a good base for your adventures in Tokyo.
+Nevertheless, the Park Hyatt Tokyo may be a good base for your adventures in Tokyo.
 It may also be a poor location depending upon what you want to do.
 I would give serious thought to your plans in Tokyo before booking, to determine whether another hotel will provide easier walking access to everything you want to do.
+For whatever it’s worth, we’ve found that many luxury hotels in Tokyo come with similar compromises.

 Park-Hyatt-Tokyo-0505